willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 \phi + \left(\frac{BAL_{cons} - \delta}{\sigma}\right)^2
 $${#eq:compingrowth}

-**Climate** - We used MAT and MAP as climate predictors because of their widespread use in species distribution modeling and demonstrated relevance to model demography of these species [@LeSquin2021].
+For climate, we used MAT and MAP as climate predictors because of their widespread use in species distribution modeling and demonstrated relevance to model demography of these species [@LeSquin2021].
 Each demographic parameter followed a unimodal climate response determined by an optimal climate condition ($\xi$) and a climate breadth parameter ($\sigma$):

 $$